Format Phone Number Data for Specific Countries

-When team members or potential customers enter phone numbers, they may format it in dozens of ways.
-This can cause problems with the CRM working with your integrated auto-dialing solution and hurt the searchability and readability of your phone number data.
+When team members or potential customers enter phone numbers they often format it differently.
+This is causing problems with your integrated auto-dialing solution, and generally making the phone number data less searchable and readable.

-Use Insycle to automatically format phone numbers, and create different templates for each country that can be run on a set schedule.
+With the Transform Data module, you can format phone numbers in bulk, and create different templates for each country that can be run on an automated schedule.

 - Set up functions to format country code and phone number.

 - Preview changes in a CSV report.